 Hell, the whole of Season 4 (the last season) was spent shooting shaggy dogs.
 They barely accomplish anything except survival — and fail that in the final episode.
 All the episodes are dedicated to tearing them apart — everyone around them dies, they lose important people, Avon's grip on sanity gradually weakens...

 Breaking Bad: Mike's big character arc during the fifth season of Breaking Bad ends this way.
 His two defining plot elements is that he's putting money to the side for his granddaughter and he is protecting his men who is locked up from Walt.
 When he gets implicated by the DEA, the Government takes all the money he had saved for his granddaughter.
-To make matters worst, Walt shoots him when he refuses to give the names of his locked up associates.
+To make matters worse, Walt shoots him when he refuses to give the names of his locked up associates.
 Walt then tells him he can just as easily get the names from Lydia anyway.

 The sixth season runs on this trope, most particularly in the storylines ending with Xander leaving Anya at the altar and Tara's death.